 Therefore, the reconstruction estimate will be based on the total area (as defined above) minus any attached garage square footage.
 This calculation will result in the eligible reconstruction square footage.
 Solution 2 and Solution 3 projects where total allowable (as defined above) square footage reconstructed is less than the allowable square footage of the original structure, the award will be based on the applicable square foot price per allowed square foot of the reconstructed structure, plus 20% overhead, minus any duplication of benefits - or the contract price at the time of grant execution, minus any duplication of benefits - whichever is less.
-If the reconstructed total allowable (as defined above) square footage is greater than the allowable square foot price per allowed square foot of the original structure, the award will be based on the applicable square footage is greater than the allowable square foot price per allowed square foot of the original structure, plus 20% overhead, minus any duplication of benefits - whichever is less.
-If the reconstructed total allowable (as defined above) square footage is greater than the allowable square footage of the original structure, the award will be based on the applicable square foot price per allowed square foot of the original structure, plus 20% overhead, minus any duplication of benefits - or the contract price at the time of grant execution, minus any duplication of benefits - or the contract price at the time of grant execution, minus any duplication of benefits - whichever is less).
+If the reconstructed total allowable (as defined above) square footage is greater than the allowable square footage of the original structure, the award will be based on the applicable square foot price per allowed square foot of the original structure, plus 20% overhead, minus any duplication of benefits - or the contract price at the time of grant execution, minus any duplication of benefits - whichever is less).
 The Program allotted reconstruction price per square foot can be found in Appendix D.